What Does a General Contractor Do?

 Celebrities Who Used to Be Contractors

-It is seldom that fame and fortune just comes knocking, it is usually preceded by years of blood, sweat and tears.
+Seldom does fame and fortune just come knocking.
+It is usually preceded by years of blood, sweat and tears.
 When we see celebrities we often forget about their past and the sacrifices they had to make to get where they are today.
 Many well-known actors and actresses had blue-collar careers, some in the construction industry breaking rocks, laying bricks, painting houses or toiling on a hot roof instead of lounging by the pool.
 If you think an honest, working-class job can’t springboard you to a life of champagne and caviar, private jets and summers on the riviera,- don’t be uninspired, you never know when you might get your big break!

 Before James Bond’s life of luxury, he was a frequent laborer picking up odd jobs laying bricks, painting houses and even working as a coffin polisher.
 His strong work ethic helped him climb the ladder up to some of the top-grossing roles in Hollywood.